RhetTbull/osxphotos/README.md

 ** Templating System **

-The templating system converts one or template statements, written in osxphotos templating language, to one or more rendered values using information from the
+The templating system converts one or template statements, written in osxphotos metadata templating language, to one or more rendered values using information
-photo being processed.
+from the photo being processed.

 In its simplest form, a template statement has the form: "{template_field}", for example "{title}" which would resolve to the title of the photo.